xcat2/confluent-docs/_posts/2022-12-05-22creleaseupdate.md

 # New `verified` discovery.policy

-When using the aforementioned switch driven discovery thrugh `subscribe` on nodediscover, a new policy `verified` is available for discovery.policy.
+When using the aforementioned switch driven discovery through `subscribe` on nodediscover, a new policy `verified` is available for discovery.policy.
 This allows for a node replacement to be fully automated, if and only if the new node certificate is vetted by the directly attached ethernet switch running affluent.
-This only works with Lenovo SMMv2 and Lenovo xClarity 2 based systems.t
+This only works with Lenovo SMMv2 and Lenovo xClarity 2 based systems.

 # Registration of remote subnets in discovery

-xClarity Controller devices may not be added by IP or Subnet to scan using `nodediscover register`.
+xClarity Controller devices may now be added by IP or Subnet to scan using `nodediscover register`.
 This brings such devices into the nodediscover list for potential assignment.
 This can take an IP address, subnet (address/prefix syntax), or range of IP addresses (address1-address2).

 # The hardwaremanagement.manager now accepts CIDR syntax

-To facilitate remote setup with static addressing, the `hardwaremanagement.manager` attribute can now have CIDR to indicate the subnet prefix lingth (1.2.3.4/24).
+To facilitate remote setup with static addressing, the `hardwaremanagement.manager` attribute can now have CIDR to indicate the subnet prefix length (1.2.3.4/24).
 This can be used with either the `register` or `subscribe` discovery targets.

-# Remote networks may now be used for operaing system deployment
+# Remote networks may now be used for operating system deployment

 A new attribute `trusted.subnets` can be used to indicate remote subnets that are allowed to acquire a node API token when the deployment api is armed.
 Additionally, a standalone network may redirect boot services to a remote confluent server by offering the IP of a confluent server as 'next-server', and also sending 'PXEClient' as the vendor client identifier.
 Alternatively, a number of URLs have been added to facilitate delegated HTTP boot (confluent-api/boot/by-mac/${mac:hexhyp}/ipxe or confluent-api/boot/by-uuid/${uuid}/ipxe).
 In the latter case the DHCP server can offer an ipxe client that url and confluent will handle